 Cerebral edema remains the most common cause of mortality, particularly in young children and adolescents.
 Cerebral edema frequently results from rapid intracellular fluid shifts.
 Other causes of mortality include severe hypokalemia, adult respiratory distress syndrome, and comorbid states (eg, pneumonia, acute myocardial infarction).

 A heightened understanding of the pathophysiology of DKA along with proper monitoring and correction of electrolytes has resulted in a significant reduction in the overall mortality rate from this life-threatening condition in most developed countries.

 The introduction of diabetes educational programs in most diabetes clinics has contributed to a reduction in the occurrence of diabetic ketoacidosis (DKA) in patients with known diabetes.
-Such programs teach patients how to avoid DKA by self-testing for urinary ketones and adjusting their insulin regimens on sick days.
+Such programs teach patients how to avoid DKA by self-testing for urinary ketones when their blood glucose is high or when they have unexplained nausea or vomiting and adjusting their insulin regimens on sick days.

 It is essential to educate patients in the prevention of diabetic ketoacidosis (DKA) so that a recurrent episode can be avoided.
-Central to patient education programs for adults with diabetes is instruction on the self-management process and on how to handle the stress of intercurrent illness.[11, 12]
+Central to patient education programs for adults with diabetes is instruction on the self-management process and on how to handle the stress of intercurrent illness.[13, 14]

 The patient education program needs to ensure that patients understand the importance of close and careful monitoring of blood glucose levels, particularly during infection, trauma, and other periods of stress.